coverclock/com-diag-rustler/README.md

-In the past few years of consulting on embedded product development projects, I've seen a trend in clients bringing in an embedded expert (me) to handle the low level stuff in C or C++, and use much less expensive devlopers working in, for example, Python or JavaScript, to do the higher level development.
+In the past few years of consulting on embedded product development projects, I've seen a trend in clients bringing in an embedded expert (me) to handle the low level stuff in C or C++, and use much less expensive developers working in, for example, Python or JavaScript, to do the higher level development.
 With Rust, I would expect this times ten, providing you could find an actual legitimate Rust expert at all.
 While I appreciate the Rust strategy of making thread race conditions or memory leaks virtually